jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

     # AssertionError
     # TypeError

-* I change the value to an iterable_
+* I change the value to a tuple_ which is an iterable_

   .. code-block:: python